sree-teja/ad-auctioning-app/README.md

 # Online-Advertising-Platform

-This repository contains the implementation of an Ad Campaign Management System, which consists of various components for managing ad campaigns, displaying ads to users, collecting feedback, and generating bill reports.
+This repository contains the implementation of an Online-Advertising-Platform, which consists of various components for managing ad campaigns, displaying ads to users, collecting feedback, and generating bill reports.

 ## Components